 What is a Cervical Cerclage?

-Normally during pregnancy the cervix remains tightly closed until the final few weeks, at which point it softens and shortens in preparation for labour and delivery.
+Normally during pregnancy the cervical remains tightly closed until the final few weeks, at which point it softens and shortens in preparation for labour and delivery.
 Unfortunately, in some cases this happens a lot earlier, increasing the risk of late miscarriage or premature birth.

 This condition is known as cervical incompetence or insufficiency; however, with no consistent definition, exact prevalence rates are difficult to deduce.
 Generally speaking, short means less than 25mm and certain women are at greater risk of experiencing the condition: